manoelpqueiroz/galactipy/CONTRIBUTING.md

 why it exists
 in the first place.

-If you use generalized terms
+If you use generalised terms
 such as "industry standard"
 or "best practices",
 be sure to give context,